mattsteen14/reddit-client/README.md

 To handle rate limits gracefully, we implemented friendly and informative error messages.
 Then to further enhance the user experience I created loading states using animations and transitions that fit seamlessly within the overall design.
 Together, these details make RedditAlready a functional and enjoyable Reddit browsing tool.

+Overall this was an enjoyable project that took around two months to complete while working around other projects and Codecademy modules.
+Doing this as a group project was a valuable experience.
+I put out messages on the Codecademy forum, circle community and discord where I had a number of responses.
+I then set us up a Slack where we could communicate.
+We implemented an Agile workflow using kanban boards on Slack and GitHub Projects.
+We discussed pull requests thoroughly, refining each iteration before merging code into the main branch.

 ### Wireframe

 ![RedditAlready wireframe](https://github.com/mattsteen14/RedditAlready/blob/main/public/RedditAlready_wireframe1.png?raw=true)